-The extract_1d step has five step-specific arguments.
+extract_1d step has the following step-specific arguments.

-This is the order of a polynomial function to be fit to the background regions.
+The order of a polynomial function to be fit to the background regions.
 The fit is done independently for each column (or row, if the dispersion is vertical) of the input image, and the fitted curve will be subtracted from the target data.

 Most log messages are suppressed while looping over integrations, i.e. when the input is a CubeModel or a 3-D SlitModel.
 Messages will be logged while processing the first integration, but since they would be the same for every integration, most messages will only be written once.
 However, since there can be hundreds or thousands of integrations, which can take a long time to process, it would be useful to log a message every now and then to let the user know that the step is still running.

 log_incrementis an integer, with default value 50.
 If it is greater than 0, an INFO message will be printed every